codsen/codsen/packages/ranges-push/readme.md

 If you want only to insert and you don't want to delete anything, put both `deleteFrom` and `deleteTo` **the same**.

 * If the arguments are of a wrong type, it will `throw` and error.
 * Also, if you _overload_ it, providing fourth, fifth input argument and so on if will `throw` too.
-It's for your own safety because it might flag up something wrong happening in your code.
+It's for your safety because it might flag up something wrong happening in your code.

 In essence, `.add()` behaves two ways: